landoncrabtree/notes/content/index.md

 * Acting as a personal knowledge base for my learning
 * Acting as a public knowledge base for others interested in learning

+I utilize [Obsidian](https://obsidian.md) as my primary method of note-taking.
+Then, I utilize [Quartz](https://github.com/jackyzha0/quartz) as a frontend for the notes, allowing for the notes to be publicly hosted and available to others.
+Lastly, I utilize the [Smart Connections](https://github.com/brianpetro/obsidian-smart-connections) Obsidian plugin to create embeddings from my notes to allow for utilizing LLMs (OpenAI, Ollama, etc.) to query and answer questions from my notes.
+For example: `Generate a pentesting checklist based on my common approaches to HackTheBox/TryHackMe rooms`.

 # CTF Writeups

 For assets related to CTF events, visit https://github.com/landoncrabtree/capture-the-flag